-Has three cooking surfaces to choose from -- a reversible aluminum grill plate with flat/ridged sides and a granite grill stone.
-Features adjustable heat controls with a maximum temperature of 375 °F. Plates heat up quickly and evenly.
-Comes with 8 raclette pans with heat-resistant handles.
+Has three cooking surfaces to choose from -- a reversible aluminum grill plate with a flat side, a ridged side, and a granite grill stone.
+Features adjustable heat controls with a maximum temperature of 375°F. Plates heat up quickly and evenly.
+Comes with 8 pans with heat-resistant handles.

 Additional cooking surfaces and parts increase cleaning time.

 A non-stick reversible flat top with flat and grill sides allows you to cook a variety of foods quickly with little mess.
 The granite stone heats more slowly for even searing.
 Comes with 8 wooden spatulas for group sharing.
 Grill top and raclette pans are dishwasher safe.

 Some users have criticized its power output, saying it heats too slowly.

 Includes 8 large non-stick raclette pans and an immersible grill plate that is simple to clean.
 Designed to grill fish, chicken, sausage, vegetables on top while heating cheese and even desserts below.
 Grill surface has raised edges to prevent spilling.

 Some users reported the non-stick coating flaking off after light use.